 Yamato Travel Bureau is beginning its 54th year in business.
 Looking forward to helping you are our experienced agents, Masako (Japanese-speaking), Noreen, Grace, Lois, Sandy and Sharon.
-Howabout a Crystal Cruise, a trip to Hawaii, the special hotel and air package to Japan on Singapore Airlines, Disney World, France, Costa Rica, to name a few of the delights in store for you as you explore the world of travel!!
-Many special deals with Vacation.com, our
+How about a Crystal Cruise, a trip to Hawaii, the special hotel and air package to Japan on Singapore Airlines, Disney World, France, Costa Rica, to name a few of the delights in store for you as you explore the world of travel!!
+Many special deals with Vacation.com, our consortium partner!
+Give us a call!

-Please visit our website at www.yamatotrayel.com_for tour itineraries and other travel specials.
+Please visit our website at www.yamatotravel.com for tour itineraries and other travel specials.

-YAMATO TRAVEL BUREAU® 250 East First Street, Suite #1112, Los Angeles, CA 90012 (213) 680-0333 or (800) 334-4982 Email: groups@yamatotravel.com performance.
-Bring the family and a picnic lunch to the museum.
-Two exhibits "Taken FBI" and "The Day We Left" will be on display.
+YAMATO TRAVEL BUREAU®

+250 East First Street, Suite #1112, Los Angeles, CA 90012

+(213) 680-0333 or (800) 334-4982

+Email: groups@yamatotravel.com

-VALGUIDE TO NOTABLE COMMUNITY
+ONAL GUIDE TO NOTABLE COMMUNITY

 Museum Day Featuring the Minidoka Swing Band PORTLAND, OR Sept.
 24, 10 a.m.-4 p.m.
 Washington County Museum 17677 NW Springville Rd.
-In celebration of National Museum Day the Minidoka Swing Band will hold a free